 Almost all free-to-access websites review ovens using an individual tester and generate scores based on that person’s preferences.
 Free sites also typically get ovens free of charge directly from manufacturers or their PR representatives.

 As well as using multiple testers in a lab-based scenario, the Which? overall percentage score is calculated purely on the measurements and ratings supplied by the lab, meaning there is no room for unconscious bias when giving an overall rating.
 We also buy every single appliance we test - we do not accept free samples for any of our full lab tests.

 Best Buys are given to ovens that impress the most in our tests.
-An oven that scores 74% or more is a Best Buy and comes with a firm overall recommendation, although you should still read our reviews to check for any weaknesses that might impact your buying decision.
+Single ovens that score 78% or more and double ovens that score 74% or more are Best Buys and come with a firm overall recommendation, although you should still read our reviews to check for any weaknesses that might impact your buying decision.
 Meanwhile, ovens that score 45% or below are Don’t Buys.

 This means that all ovens are tested on exactly the same scale, so you can compare any oven at any price and know how it measures up against its rivals in key areas.

 A Which? overall score is made up of dozens of individual tests and checks, from key factors such as speed of heating up, temperature accuracy and heat distribution to ease of use and what the grill is like.
 Behind each of those ratings could be more than 20 individual tests and checks.
 This means that the most important things – such as how accurately the oven maintains the correct temperature and distributes heat – will more greatly impact an oven’s score than whether or not the oven has loads of automatic programs.

 To keep things simple, the most important scores are shown as star ratings out of five on each oven’s Test Results section as an easy-to-compare list of strengths and weaknesses, so you can quickly work out whether an oven is right for you.

 Below are the key testing categories and how we evaluate each one: